-This Guide, a project of NOFA/Mass, is a statewide directory of certified organic farms and sustainable farms (farms that practice organic methods but are not formally certified.)
-You can sort the directory by six regions.
+This Guide, a project of NOFA/Mass, is a statewide directory of certified organic farms, sustainable farms (farms that practice organic methods but are not formally certified) and CSAs (Consumer Supported Agriculture.)
+It also shows farm stands and pick-your-own farms.
 There is also a limited listing of businesses that sell organic food, beverages and products ranging from clothing to cleaning supplies.
 It also describes key reasons to buy and eat organic.

 Northeast Organic Farming Association — Mass Chapter (NOFA/Mass)

 While many of their offerings are not of interest to vegetarians, they offer workshops at locations throughout the state on organic gardening, food preservation methods (fermentation, pickling, canning, drying, freezing, root cellaring,) and how to grow organic greens and root vegetables in winter.
 The website describes 10 reasons to buy organic, and NOFA’s organic land care program for encouraging organic lawns, gardens, trees, shrubs, parks and athletic fields.
 Their Local Availability and Food Preservation Guide is here.